alphagov/gds-api-adapters/README.md

 ## Middleware for request tracing

-We set a unique header at the cache level called `GOVUK-Request-Id`.
+We set a unique header at the cache level called `Govuk-Request-Id`.
 In order to serve a user's request, if apps make API requests they should pass on this header, so that we can trace a request across the entire GOV.UK stack.